shivamabrol/vis-class/README.md

 Projects/Assignments will be uploaded here

+---------Project 1 update----------
+All components seem to be working fine
+Have to do fine tweaking to make it more presentable The only problem is I'm not able to align them on the page perfectly which might be something of an issue

 --------Project 1 update-------
 Downloaded all the data for Hamilton county and visualization 1 is working by EOD today I'd like to finish up with the stacked data implementation of